 - Set up job alerts for your desired position

-If you’re interested in finding a job in the federal government, USAJobs is the only job search site where official federal positions are posted.
-To find a position, you can search by keyword, location or department/agency.
-You can create job alerts and save jobs, as well as track your applications on the site with a free account.
+If you’re interested in finding a public sector job in the federal government, USAJobs is the only job search site where official federal positions are posted.
+You can search by keyword, location or department/agency, create job alerts and save jobs, as well as track your applications on the site with a free account.

 Keep in mind that some postings on USAJobs are for current federal employees only.
-Applying to those positions without meeting the requirements will get you immediately disqualified.
-Federal job postings are also very strict in the format of the resume you must submit.
-Make sure to do your research before applying.
+Federal job postings are also strict in the format of the resume you must submit, so make sure to do your research before applying.

 Here are a few job search sites that are less popular than our top picks and offer fewer standout features.
 However, we believe they are still worth mentioning and considering.

-SimplyHired is a job search engine with millions of job postings from across the country.
-Users can build their resume online using SimplyHired’s templates and then use that resume to apply for jobs on the platform with one click.
+SimplyHired engine with millions of job postings from across the country.
+Users can build their resumes online using SimplyHired’s templates and then use that resume to apply for jobs on the platform with one click.
 The company also offers robust tools for human resources professionals and employers.

-FlexJob is a job search site that specializes in remote work, hybrid jobs and other flexible jobs.
+FlexJob specializes in remote work, hybrid jobs and other flexible jobs.
 While the popularity of work-from-home has been increasing in recent years, working on-site is still the predominant mode of work.
 If you know you don’t want to work in an office, searching on FlexJobs can help you skip to the jobs that are compatible with your lifestyle.

-The Muse is a job board that partners with employers to provide the most seamless job search process possible.
+The Muse partners with employers to provide the most seamless job search process possible.
 The company profiles illustrate the company culture, benefits, interviews with current employees and other details that help applicants get to know the company.
 The site also features a job search engine.